thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 }
 {% endhighlight %}

 To make things clear: `bindings` doesn't configure the instances that will be injected.
 It creates a child injector's binding recipes.
 As mentioned earlier, we can also configure the visibility of our bindings, to be even more specific which component can inject what.
-E.g. the `viewBindings` property allows to make dependencies only available for a component's view, but not it's children.
-We're going to cover that in another article.
+E.g. the `viewBindings` property allows to make dependencies only available for a component's view, but not it's children. <s>We're going to cover that in another article.</s> Dependency injection host and visibility are covered in [this article](http://blog.thoughtram.io/angular/2015/08/20/host-and-visibility-in-angular-2-dependency-injection.html).

 ## Conclusion